-9. A modification to the Transitional Yard required in §4.5.5 for Buffer A-B and C-D (as depicted on Sheet 32).
+The Applicant is providing more than its fair share of the proposed access drive and southern sidewalk.
+The northern sidewalk can be provided when the property to the north is redeveloped. - 7.
+A modification to the Transitional Yard required in §4.5.5 for Buffer A-B and C-D (as depicted on GDP Sheets 32 and 33).

 The Applicant proposes to provide a six foot fence for Buffer A-B only because by increasing the access drive width from 23 feet to 26 feet and providing a five foot wide sidewalk on the southern side of the drive there is insufficient room available to include the TY 1 buffer of 7.5 feet without disrupting the program of uses and amenities.
 For Buffer C-D, the Applicant is proposing a buffer of 11 feet in width when the TY 3 standard is 15 feet.
-Also, 27 small deciduous trees and 7 evergreen trees will be planted and a six foot fence will be installed.
+Also, 25 small deciduous trees and 12 evergreen trees will be planted, and a six foot fence will be installed.
 The Applicant believes this is an adequate buffer considering the existing vegetation and buffer for the abutting Inns of Court property.
 See the table labeled "Transitional Yard Calculations" on GDP Sheet 33.
+In addition, the Applicant and the Applicant's arborist met with the adjacent owners to the south on January 30, 2025 to discuss additional plantings on the southern property (i.e., Inns of Court).
+Once agreements have been reached, further documentation shall be provided.
+A note regarding replacement trees for offsite tree removal has been added to Sheet 31.
+Additionally, replacement trees are conceptually shown on the adjacent property on the Landscape Plan, noted that they are subject to approval by offsite owners.
+See Sheet 32.